AdguardTeam/LegalDocs/vpn_privacy_policy/en/privacy-main.md

 # AdGuard VPN Privacy Policy
-*July 31, 2020*
+*October 29, 2021*

 >Keynote: We do not share or sell any of your personal data.
 We are proud to say that we fight for users' privacy and we are strongly committed to this principle and to being as transparent as possible.

-__Important:__ Data we collect includes no more than is crucial to provide full functionality of AdGuard VPN services and website.
+**Important:** Data we collect includes no more than is crucial to provide full functionality of AdGuard VPN services and website.
 We do not collect anything for tracking purposes and take all necessary measures to protect the information we get.

-__Who We Are__
+### Who We Are

 ADGUARD SOFTWARE LIMITED (“We”, “Our” or “Us”) collects and processes your Personal Data in accordance with this Privacy Policy and in compliance with the applicable data protection laws.
 This Policy provides you with the necessary information regarding your rights and our obligations and explains how, why and when we process your personal data.
 Our general principle is to collect only the information that is necessary to provide you with full functionality of our products and services.